-Food manufactures and retailers know ell the importance of the packaging that food comes in.
+Food manufacturers and retailers know ell the importance of the packaging that food comes in.
 For example,'whole foods' where the emphasis is in the fresh, natural and organic elements of the food must have minimal or no packaging.
 Chocolates that are designed to be given as a gift must always have expensive packaging.

 I am reminded of the experiment with wine experts.
 They were offered supermarket wine that was poured from expensive bottles into expensive glasses.
 Few, if any, could tell the difference